 Amazing Grace by Mary Hoffman, illustrated by Caroline Binch

 Don’t miss this beautiful story!
-Grace is a girl with a big love for stories and even bigger imagination.
+Grace is a girl with a big love for stories and an even bigger imagination.
 She confidently tries out for the role Peter Pan despite her classmate’s assertion that Grace couldn’t possibly get the role because of her gender and skin color.
-Excellent.
+Will she get the role?
 Also read: Princess Grace.

 Tar Beach by Faith Ringgold